Studying & Living

 When are the holidays?
 How often and how long?

-- Finns have many holidays, notably summer, christmas, winter and fall holidays.
+- Finns have many holidays.
+Notably summer holiday, christmas, winter and fall holidays.
 You can check them here.

 - Unfortunately yes.
 Finland is one of the most expensive countries on the Earth.